 Breathability

 The Mountain Hardwear Stretch Ozonic takes the cake in the breathability department with its combination of 2.5-layer 50D Dry.Q fabric and 11-inch pit zips.
 This was by far our testers' favorite for active endeavors.
-We recommend layering this design appropriately in colder temperatures, as the breathable nature of its fabric is noticeably less effective at blocking the wind than other, more rigid designs.
+We recommend layering this design appropriately in colder temperatures, as the breathable nature of its fabric is noticeably less effective at blocking the wind than jackets with more rigid materials.

-The Rab Downpour was a close second when it came to allowing airflow during active endeavors, with a 2.5-layer 50D Pertex Shield Revolve shell and long 14-inch vents for quickly dumping heat.
+The Rab Downpour was a close second for breathability, allowing airflow during active endeavors, with a 2.5-layer 50D Pertex Shield Revolve shell and long 14-inch vents for quickly dumping heat.
 While it features only 11-inch pit zips, the Black Diamond Fineline still provides impressive breathability while increasing its wind protection, outdoing the Downpour with its thicker BD.dry 2.5L fabric.
-The Beta SL and Torrentshell 3L are also built of thicker fabrics and incorporate 11-inch pit vents similar to the Fineline, even if neither performs quite as well.
+The Beta SL and Torrentshell 3L are also built of thicker fabrics and incorporate 11-inch pit vents similar to the Fineline, even if neither performs quite as well due to their stiff and rigid watertight designs.
+This seems to be a common tradeoff amongst the jackets that we tested — we often noted better waterproof performance from the jackets with stiffer and less comfortable crinkly material, while those jackets with softer and stretchy material breathe better but aren't quite as waterproof.

 The 11 inch pit vents helped increase airflow within the Black Diamond Fineline, making it a great lightweight option for high output mountain pursuits.